SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

   "ALIAS":"YOUR_ALIAS_NO_SPACES_LESS_THAN_20_CHARACTERS"
 }
 ```
-To create a Hosted Sumo Logic Collector See: [Sumo Logic Hosted Collector](/docs/send-data/hosted-collectors/)
-To add an HTTPS Source to a Hosted Collector See: [Sumo Logic HTTP Logs and Metrics Source](https://help.sumologic.com/docs/send-data/hosted-collectors/http-source/logs-metrics/)
+To create a Hosted Sumo Logic Collector, see [Hosted Collectors](/docs/send-data/hosted-collectors/).
+To add an HTTPS Source to a Hosted Collector, see [HTTP Logs and Metrics Source](/docs/send-data/hosted-collectors/http-source/logs-metrics/).

-By adding this endpoint to SIEM_URL, this will enable the automation-bridge logs to be forwarded to Sumo Logic Log Analytics / CIP
+By adding this endpoint to `SIEM_URL`, this will enable the automation-bridge logs to be forwarded to Sumo Logic Log Analytics.

 ### Bridge ALIAS